badams97/Sprayer_Chassis_Features/README.md

 #### Boom System

-In terms of the boom system, a common **key performance indicator** for measuring boom height performance is the **standard deviation of boom elevation**, which is measured in reference to the ground.
-Because there is generally a left and right boom on a self-propelled sprayer, these standard deviations are averaged to provide one single metric.
+In terms of the boom system, a common **key performance indicator** (KPI) for measuring boom height performance is the **standard deviation of boom elevation**, which is measured in reference to the ground.
+Because there is generally a left and right boom on a self-propelled sprayer, these standard deviations are averaged to provide **one single metric**.
+Therefore, this standard deviation KPI will serve as the classifier in the machine learning algorithm.

 ***